 Why are butterfly and moth wings so delicate?
 How are they made?

-Butterfly and moth wings are made of thin layers of chitin--the same hardened protein that makes up their outside body--and are covered with thousands of tiny scales that lend color to the wings.
+Butterfly and moth wings are made of thin layers of chitin, the same hardened protein that makes up their outside body.
+They are also covered with thousands of tiny scales that lend color to the wings.
 The wings are strengthened by a system of veins.
 The wings have to be strong enough to support the body in the air, but still flexible enough for flight movements.